techtraits/techtraits-blog/_posts/2013-02-17-Monitoring-python-servers-with-pyformance-and-graphite.markdown

 	'max': 15,
 	'avg': 7.0,
 	'75_percentile': 15
 }
-{% endcodeblock %}
+{% endhighlight %}

 # Getting Data to Graphite

 Having access to metric values on a node is only marginally useful; we now need to get these values to graphite where we can graph them over time and aggregate values from all our deployed nodes.
 For this we use a service called [HostedGraphite](https://www.hostedgraphite.com/).
 You can get a free trial account for hosted graphite [here](https://www.hostedgraphite.com/signup/).
 Once you have an account click the Account tab and you should see something like the page below.
 From here copy your API Key.

 ![Hosted Graphite](/assets/images/hostedgraphite.png)